survivejs/webpack-book/manuscript/developing/03_linting.md

 npm install eslint --save-dev
 ```

 Next, you have to write configuration so you can run ESLint smoothly through npm.
 The `lint` namespace can be used to signify it's a linting related task.
 Caching should be enabled to improve performance on subsequent runs.

+{pagebreak}

 Add the following to lint the application files and configuration:

 **package.json**